rrcobb/backgammon/devlog.md

 MCTS is indeed kinda slow and kinda crappy, though it at least beats random.
 Still, lots to try to fix.

+### mcts perf

+Should I spend more time on perf, now that I have an mcts implementation?

+Well... it's very slow.
+I don't know for sure what the slowness is coming from, but it's probably from finding validMoves?
+Or slowness in the evaluate function?
+Maybe worth getting a setup where I can run things in bun --inspect and get the profiler going there...

+If there are obvious wins, and they would reliably improve the mcts quality... idk, that seems like it'd be good!

+However... the mcts we have right now seems pretty bad, whether because of the limited number of simulations or because the implementation is wrong somehow.

 ## neural net thoughts

 - what is the shape of the input?
 - what is the shape of the output?
 - what is the structure of the net?
 - what is the backprop implementation like?

+Let's just get to it, huh?